lgeurts/dwm-dotfiles/CheatSheet.md

-**Overview of most importannt keys.
+**Overview of most important keys.
 For a deep dive, see dwm's config.h.**

 | Modifier | Key | Function | Argument |
 | ----------- | ----------- | ----------- | ----------- |